tectrolabs/epf/README.md

 ## License

-This project is licensed under the [Andrian Belinski] License - see the LICENSE file for details
+see the LICENSE file for details